-- (3) The Finanstilsynet of Norway notified ESMA on 2 January 2020 of its intention to take product intervention measures under Article 42 of that Regulation (national measures). - (4) The national measures consist of a permanent restriction on the marketing, distribution or sale of contracts for differences (CFDs) to retail clients in or from Norway. - (5) ESMA has taken product intervention measures restricting the marketing, distribution or sale to retail clients of CFDs in Decisions (EU) 2018/796 (4), (EU) 2018/1636 (5), (EU) 2019/155 (6) and (EU) 2019/679 (7). - (6) The first of these Decisions took effect on 1 August 2018.
+- (8) The national measures consist of a permanent restriction on the marketing, distribution or sale of contracts for differences (CFDs) to retail clients in or from Hungary. - (9) ESMA has taken product intervention measures restricting the marketing, distribution or sale to retail clients of CFDs in Decisions (EU) 2018/796 (4), (EU) 2018/1636 (5), (EU) 2019/155 (6) and (EU) 2019/679 (7). - (10) The first of these Decisions took effect on 1 August 2018.
 In accordance with Article 40(6) of Regulation (EU) No 600/2014, ESMA must review a temporary product intervention measure at appropriate intervals and at least every three months.
 These measures have been amended once and renewed three times.
-Since they were not renewed again, the latest applicable measures in ESMA Decision (EU) 2019/679 (ESMA's measures) expired at the end of the day on 31 July 2019. - (7) The Finanstilsynet notified ESMA that the national measures are the same as ESMA's measures at national level.
-The national measures are expected to take effect on 3 February 2020. - (8) The Finanstilsynet notified ESMA that it has complied with the conditions in Article 42 of Regulation (EU) No 600/2014, including that it has assessed the relevance of all the factors and criteria listed in Article 21 of Commission Delegated Regulation (EU) 2017/567 (a) and taken into consideration all those that are relevant.
-In particular, the Finanstilsynet notified ESMA that it shares the reasoning given in ESMA's measures on the existence of a significant investor protection concern, as relevant to Norway and the conditions in Article 42 of Regulation (EU) No 600/2014.
+Since they were not renewed again, the latest applicable measures in ESMA Decision (EU) 2019/679 (ESMA's measures) expired at the end of the day on 31 July 2019. - (11) The MNB notified ESMA that the national measures are the same as ESMA's measures at national level.
+The national measures are expected to take effect on 10 April 2020. - (12) The MNB notified ESMA that it has complied with the conditions in Article 42 of Regulation (EU) No 600/2014, including that it has assessed the relevance of all the factors and criteria listed in Article 21 of Commission Delegated Regulation (EU) 2017/567 (^s) and taken into consideration all those that are relevant.
+In particular, the MNB notified ESMA that it shares the reasoning given in ESMA's measures on the existence of a significant investor protection concern, as relevant to Hungary and the conditions in Article 42 of Regulation (EU) No 600/2014. - (13) The MNB shares the reasons given in ESMA's measures that the existing applicable regulatory requirements under Union law, which have not changed since the adoption of ESMA's measures, do not address the concern.
+The MNB also considers that improved supervision or enforcement of the existing requirements would not better address the concern identified.
+In particular, the MNB informed ESMA that it has taken into account the supervisory and enforcement experiences of other NCAs as referred to in ESMA's measures and that its supervisory practices take into account the relevant guidance provided by ESMA, including the 'Opinion on MiFID practices for firms selling complex